PySimpleGUI/PySimpleGUI/readme.md

         print("Nothing happened")
 ```

 Use async windows sparingly.
 It's possible to have a window that appears to be async, but it is not.  **Please** try to find other methods before going to async windows.
 The reason for this plea is that async windows poll tkinter over and over.
-If you do not have a sleep in your loop, you will eat up 100% of the CPU time.
+If you do not have a timeout in your Read and yuou've got nothing else your program will block on, then you will eat up 100% of the CPU time.
 It's important to be a good citizen.
 Don't chew up CPU cycles needlessly.
+Sometimes your mouse wants to move ya know?

-Non-blocking is generally reserved as a "last resort".
+Non-blocking (timeout=0) is generally reserved as a "last resort".
 Too many times people use non-blocking reads when a blocking read will do just fine.

+### Small Timeout Values (under 10ms)

+***Do Not*** use a timeout of less than 10ms.
+Otherwise you will simply thrash, spending your time trying to do some GUI stuff, only to be interruped by a timeout timer before it can get anything done.
+The results are potentially disasterous.

 There is a hybrid approach... a read with a timeout.
 You'll score much higher points on the impressive meter if you're able to use a lot less CPU time by using this type of read.